pryv/dev-site/source/customer-resources/core-migration.md

 ## Deploy and launch services on the destination machine

 We assume that a core service is already deployed (config present, docker images downloaded) on the *dest* machine.
-This includes installation of SSL certificates.

 ## Transfer user data from *source* to *dest*